Reading Time: 4 minutes

 Carry some extra fuel to avoid running out.
 The quantity of extra fuel depends on the nature and length of the trip.

-For detailed methods for assessing fuel needs see External links at the bottom of this page.
+For detailed methods for assessing fuel needs see References and external links at the bottom of this page.

 Tips to maximise fuel efficiency:

 - Use the billy that best matches the amount of water being heated.
 A large billy heating a small amount of water will lose a lot of heat from the large metal surfaces; an empty billy acts as a giant cooling fin.

 - Cook efficiently, e.g. have pouch meals open and ready, pre-soak meals that require simmering, rotate billies to cook two pots at once.